julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/application/application.md

 This will start the process of creating a new fresh Vue.js application under the `my-app`, and eventually ask for the proper questions to configure your project with the desired options.

-Vue CLI create command offers you two ways of configuring, the first is selecting a pre-configured package with ESLint or Babel.
+`vue create` CLI command offers you two ways of configuring, the first is selecting a pre-configured package with ESLint or Babel.
 The second one is manually selecting the multiple available options based on your needs, this includes:

 - Babel
 - TypeScript